pjtunstall/mad/README.md

 ## Add framework

-We needs to decide which framework to use: mine, Stefan's, the one Bilal has been working on, or something based on Rodrigo Pombo's `Didact`.
+We need to decide which framework to use: mine, Stefan's, the one Bilal has been working on, or something based on Rodrigo Pombo's `Didact`.
 In what follows, for definiteness, I'll assume we're using my `overReact` (because, being made maively, I think it migh tbe quick and easy to apply), but a lot of the points will hold for any of them.
 I'll assume the goal is simply to framework the core game, taking `grid` or perhaps `gridWrapper` as the app.
 That's enough to satisfy the spirit of the exercise without getting bogged down in making it work with all the optional extras of the intro too.

 Here's what I think we'll need to do: